bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 chaptersDepth: 1
 chapDelim: ""
 abstract: |
-  Acquisition of new motor sequential skills is a dynamic process that manifest by large changes is the recruitment of brain networks between the different stages of learning.
+  Acquisition of new motor sequential skills combines dynamic processes leading asymptotically to optimal performance and which are supported by the evolving implication of different brain networks.
   Numerous investigations of this process using functional MRI in humans revealed that a parallel reorganization of cortico-striatal and cortico-cerebellar loops occurs with initial cooperation of hippocampus.
-  While local increase in activity likely indicates specialization, decrease could either reflect gained efficiency or lower involvement of non-specific circuits contributing to the early phases of learning.
+  While local increase in activity can indicate specialization or simply result from behavioral changes, decrease could either reflect gained efficiency or lower involvement of non-specific circuits contributing to the early stages of learning.
-  For this reason, we investigated whole-brain local representational changes using novel multivariate distance between patterns evoked by production of motor sequences, either consolidated or newly acquired.
+  For this reason, we investigated whole-brain local representational changes using novel multivariate distance between fine-grained patterns evoked by production of motor sequences, either trained in a single session and consolidated or newly acquired.
-  While both consolidated and new sequences are represented in large cortical network, specific patterns in cortical prefrontal and motor secondary areas as well as dorsolateral striatal and associative cerebellar cortex are heightened by consolidation while fading in hippocampus and dorsomedial striatum.
+  While both consolidated and new sequences are represented in large cortical network, specific patterns in cortical prefrontal and motor secondary areas as well as dorsolateral striatal and associative cerebellar cortex are heightened by consolidation while ones in hippocampus and dorsomedial striatum are fading.
-  These results bring novel specificity on the roles of distributed brain structures in the encoding of acquired motor sequential skills in the earlier phases of learning.
+  These results bring new specificity on the roles of the distributed brain structures encoding acquired motor sequential skills in the critical early stages of learning.
 ---

 # Introduction {#sec:introduction}

-Animals and humans are able to acquire and automatize new sequences of movements, hence allowing to expand and update their complex goal-oriented repertoire of motor actions.
+Animals and humans are able to acquire and automatize new sequences of movements, hence allowing expanding and updating of their complex goal-oriented repertoire of motor actions.
 To study the mnemonic mechanisms underlying this type of procedural memory in humans, a large body of behavioral experiments have used motor sequence learning (MSL) tasks designed to test ou ability to acquire temporally ordered coordinated movements either implicitly or through practice of explicitly known individuals movements [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015;@doyon_current_2018].
 While practice of an explicit MSL task leads to substantial within-session improvements in performance, there is now ample evidence showing that additional offline performance gains due to reprocessing of the memory trace associated with this type of learning has recently accumulated [see @king_sleeping_2017 for a recent in-depth review].
 Indeed, the reprocessing of the motor memory trace during subsequent sleep periods yields gains, or at least maintenance of performance as compared to the decay observed following a waking period of equal duration [@nettersheim_role_2015], but both consciousness states could play distinct complementary roles in such memory consolidation [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].